Lee County Commissioners discuss LCSO budget and Sheriff Marceno federal investigation

 Tuesday morning, commissioners reacted to both the new idea and the recent allegations against the sheriff’s office.

-Others reacted during public comment and called out Lee County staff for not doing enough about the federal investigation against LSCO.
+Others reacted during public comment and called out Lee County staff for not doing enough about the federal investigation against LCSO.

 If this change is approved, there is a possibility that taxes could increase.

-This item will now head to a strategic planning meeting where county staff can put together a study and more details.
+This item will now be discussed at a strategic planning meeting, where county staff can prepare a study and provide more details.

 This material may not be published, broadcast, rewritten, or redistributed without prior written consent.